WELCOME TO THEOLOGICAL PERSPECTIVES

 Luke 21:20-21: When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city.

 Roman armies began occupying Judea with the arrival of Cestius Gallus.
 This Roman General and his army did not enter the city of Jerusalem.
-Instead they withdrew.
+Instead, they withdrew.
 The Romans, however, were not the only armies in the area.
 The Idumeans, played a significant role in the destruction of Jerusalem.
 They lived to the southwest of Judea and they joined forces with rebel Jews warring against other Jews.
 All of this military activity was the immediate signal to the Christians to get out before the Roman armies returned and occupied Judea in great numbers, surrounding the city of Jerusalem.
 Once this happened, it would become very difficult if not impossible to escape.
 It was the actions of desecration committed by the Idumeans and the Zealots that greatly disrupted the temple worship.
 I submit that this desecration by the Idumeans and Zealots was the abomination that preceded the desolation.
 The Christians saw what was happening at the temple, in the city of Jerusalem and in Judea at large, and fled before the Romans totally occupied the area.

 The Romans built a moat around the city of Jerusalem.
 This would have made it impossible for Christians living in the city to escape the city.
 This moat was built before the Romans scaled the walls of Jerusalem and destroyed the temple.
 The Christians were able to escape before the Romans scaled the walls of Jerusalem and occupied the temple area.
 Since their escape was in response to seeing the abomination set up, this abomination must have occurred prior to the Romans surrounding the city and making it all but impossible to escape.